 Cardinal Benedetto Giustiniani belonged to a family of Genoese origin, but he was born in Scio (today Chios), an island of the Aegean Sea which was ruled by his family.
 When the Ottomans occupied the island the Giustiniani came to live in Rome and owing to their wealth they soon became one of the most important families of the city.
 Cardinal Benedetto Giustiniani commissioned Carlo Lambardi a new façade for S. Prisca and he restored the whole building.
 He and his brother Vincenzo assembled in their Roman palace an important art collection.
 You may wish to see the church as it appeared in a 1588 Guide to Rome.

 (left) Interior; (right) ancient column walled into a pillar

 In the XVIIIth century Pope Clement XII promoted a new restoration of the church; notwithstanding the many changes that occurred throughout the centuries S. Prisca retains its original design: it has the shape of an ancient Roman basilica i.e. a large rectangular hall with two rows of columns dividing it into three naves with an apse at its end.

-(left) Marble inlay portraying Sol Invictus, the god Sun, which was found in the Roman house underneath S. Prisca (now at Museo Nazionale Romano); (right) detail of another relief portraying Mithra slaying the bull and showing a scorpion, a snake and a dog biting the bull while a dog licks its blood (at Museo di Villa Giulia); the image used as background for this page shows another detail of this relief; for yet another
+Detail of another relief from a "mithraeum" showing a scorpion and a snake biting the bull while a dog licks its blood (at Museo di Villa Giulia); the image used as background for this page shows another detail of this relief; for yet another

 detail see a page on S. Clemente